The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 Starbucks near to Gate 93 in Terminal 2 at Tokyo Narita airport

-I headed out to get my Starbucks and, out of courtesy, I asked at the Japan Airlines Lounge check in desk whether it was ok if I brought my Starbucks coffee in to the lounge, fully expecting them to say “of course”.
+Later, I headed out for another Starbucks and, out of courtesy, asked at the lounge desk whether it was acceptable to bring my coffee back inside.

 The Japan Airlines 787-900 that brought me to Tokyo Narita from Jakarta